An Introduction to Full-Bore Rifle Shooting for Prospective New Members

 Who Can Compete?

 Rifle shooting is one of the few sports where people can compete on an even basis regardless of age, sex, fitness, or physical disability.
 In open competition, shooters are graded only on ability.
-In State and National team or individual events women compete alongside men, teenagers alongside octogenarians, and perfect physical specimens alongside those who have had triple cardiac bypass surgery.
-Target rifle shooting is enjoyed by both men and women from the age of 14 to some who are in their eighties.
+In State and National teams or individual events women compete alongside men, teenagers alongside octogenarians, and perfect physical specimens alongside those who have had triple cardiac bypass surgery.
+Target rifle shooting is enjoyed by both men and women from the age of 12 to some who are in their eighties.

 What are my Opportunities to Compete?